visheshd/visheshd.github.io/_posts/2016-03-19-node-live-bangalore.md

 ## JS closures -- talk
-A fundamental JavaScript topic that elludes most JS devs.
-It was good refresher
+A fundamental JavaScript topic that alludes most JS developers.
+It was a good refresher

 var x = returnAClosure;